-Dr Raymond Summit has more than 20 years, experience lecturing mathematics, statistics, mechanics and computing.
-He has taught at USC for many years now, with prior appointments at the W.A.
+Dr Raymond Summit has more than 20 years experience lecturing mathematics, statistics, mechanics and computing.
+He has taught at USC’s Preparatory and Enabling Unit for many years now, with prior undergraduate teaching appointments at the W.A.
 School of Mines (Curtin University), Deakin University, Victoria University and the University of Ballarat.

 Prior to teaching in the tertiary sector, he has taught at secondary schools for many years and has also had industrial experience as a Computer Programmer.

-Although Raymond now concentrates his energy on mathematical constructivism, he has previously conducted research in modelling component reliability for an Australian car manufacturer through the analysis of warranty data.
-The models have been used to estimate the manufacturer’s warranty cost and to estimate the cost of an extended warranty data.
+Although Raymond now concentrates his energy on mathematics education, he has previously conducted research in modelling component reliability for an Australian car manufacturer through the analysis of warranty data.
+The models have been used to estimate the manufacturer’s warranty cost and to estimate the cost of an extended warranty.